Who is a Dietitian?

 Does Dietitian require travelling?

-Yes, if one wants to be a travel dietician.
-Travel dietician is someone who temporarily relocated for work.
+In a career as dietitian, individuals may have to travel in some cases.
+A travel dietitian is someone who temporarily relocated for work.
 These assignments can last anywhere from weeks to months and some even convert to a salaried position to the clients site.

 Full Time, Part Time